 - Write your questions in advance.
 Appointments can be stressful and emotional.
 Don't expect to remember all the questions you want to ask.

 - Record your conversations.
-Whether you take detailed notes or bring a recorder, try to keep track of what your doctor tells you.
+Try to keep track of what your doctor tells you by taking notes.
+You might also ask if it's OK to record the conversation on a recorder.
 This record will be a good reference if you have questions later.

 - Bring someone with you.
 If you feel comfortable sharing your medical information with a friend or family member, bring along someone to take notes.
 Then you'll have another person you can talk through your treatment decisions with.